vercetti11/deer-furry/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+### Take further
+At this point in development, the app has all required user stories and fulfils their acceptance criteria, but there are certain details that can take the code quality further:
+- [ ] Split machine slice into a coinStackSlice and a productsSlice
+  - [ ] Make slice reducer listen to actions outside from its own slice
+  - [ ] Reuse refundedUserMoney reducer
+- [ ] Check if a reusable component can be made out of refill stock UI component
+- [ ] Implement a middleware that logs when a stock falls under a minimum
+- [ ] Improving Render Performance
+- [ ] Implement own Popover component that does not use a deprecated method